 Flettner’s development of the aircraft had originally begun the year before in 1936 following the destruction of the Fl 184, but with the new support, he developed and enhanced the Fl 185’s design from an autogyro into a new gyrodyne principle.

-In essence, a gyrodyne would fly and function in much the same way as an autogyro using both helicopter and conventional aircraft principles but mainly uses the helicopter rotor blades for takeoff to give the aircraft vertical takeoff and landing (VTOL) capabilities while a plane engine and propeller would fly the aircraft at cruising altitude like a conventional aircraft.
+In essence, a gyrodyne would fly and function in much the same way as an autogyro using both helicopter and conventional aircraft principles but mainly uses the helicopter rotor blades for takeoff to give the aircraft vertical takeoff and landing (VTOL) capabilities, while a plane engine and propeller would fly the aircraft at cruising altitude like a conventional aircraft.

 To achieve the gyrodyne principle, Flettner designed the Fl 185 with a three-blade rotor (with each blade measuring twelve meters) fitted to the top part of the fuselage.
 The aircraft’s torque compensation would be achieved using variable-pitch pusher propellers fitted at the rear of the aircraft and driven by beams protruding from the fuselage to the left and right.

-During takeoff or when the aircraft was hovering, the right propeller would push the Fl 185 backwards and the left propeller forwards, so that the moment they created in the air would compensate for the turn from the main rotor.
+During takeoff or when the aircraft was hovering, the right propeller would push the Fl 185 backwards and the left propeller forwards, so that the momentum they created in the air would compensate for the turn from the main rotor.

 Power would be provided by a BMW-Bramo Sh 14 A radial engine that could produce up to 160 horsepower.
 The engine was air cooled and fed by ducts built into the front of the fuselage.